metin/ProAngularJS-Repo/README.md

 070-services-creation-provider: Illustrates how to create a service using the Module.provider method, which uses the $get method on the object returned by the factory function to create the service.
 See 071- to see an example of how to leverage this to provide more functionality in the service.

 071-services-creation-provider-config: Illustrates how to leverage the Module.provider method to create a configurable service.

+072-services-window-object: Illustrates how to use the $window service to access the DOM window object that for example gives you access to the alert() method.